vd1310/MechaCar_Statistical_Analysis/README.md

 ### D1.4: Summary:
 #### Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+According to our results, vehicle weight and AWD are statistically unlikely to provide random amounts of variance to the linear model
 #### Is the slope of the linear model considered to be zero?
 Why or why not?

 #### Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
+According to the summary output, the r-squared value is  0.6825 in the simple linear regression modewhile the p-value is 5.35e-11

 ## Summary:
 ####